 If someone says, ‘hemp,’ what do you think of?
 Wait – let’s try that again.
-If someone says, ‘hemp,’ here’s what you should be thinking: Super plant.
+Here’s what you should be thinking: Super plant.

-Hemp is a plant that has been used for centuries with countless applications in paper clothing, rope, building materials, and more.
+This plant has been used for centuries with countless applications in paper clothing, rope, building materials, and more.
 (Fun fact: The Declaration of Independence was written on hemp paper).
-On the top of the plant you’ll also find the hemp seeds, which are the source for nutrition-packed foods like hemp hearts, hemp powder, and hemp oil.
-Hemp seeds are high in Omega-6 and Omega-3 acids, and they are higher in protein as a percentage of weight than beef, chicken, fish, peanuts, or almonds.
+Its seeds are the source for nutrition-packed foods like hemp hearts, powder, and oil.
+They are high in Omega-6 and Omega-3 acids, and they are higher in protein as a percentage of weight than beef, chicken, fish, peanuts, or almonds.

-Here’s how you make hemp milk (courtesy of Manitoba Harvest):
+Here’s the basic recipe (courtesy of Manitoba Harvest):

 - 1 cup hemp hearts